Research profile, ongoing projects & publications

 Chinas weltpolitischer Aufstieg aus dem Blickwinkel der westlichen Politikwissenschaft, WeltTrends Spezial 13, 2014

-policy analysis and advisory services for GIZ advisory project on 2030 Agenda for Sustainable Development (2020/ongoing)
+Policy analysis and consulting services for GIZ advisory project on 2030 Agenda for Sustainable Development (2020/ongoing)

 Publication in the Journal of Sustainable Finance & Investment, June 26, 2020 (see Research)